kruthikundapur/url-shortener/README.md

 pip install -r requirements.txt

 # Start the application
-python -m flask --app app.main run
+python -m flask --app app.api run

 # The API will be available at http://localhost:5000
 # Run tests with: pytest